Potential biases and prospects for the Hubble constant estimation via electromagnetic and gravitational-wave joint analyses: Results and discussion

 For the reasons stated above, in order to break both the $d_L-\theta_v$ GW degeneracy and the $\theta_v-\theta_c$ EM one, we have to include not only the afterglow light curve, but also the centroid motion in the analysis.
 We note that the sole centroid motion is not enough to break the $d_L-\theta_v$ degeneracy, being itself subjected to some level of degeneracy between these two parameters, see Appendix\,\ref{Sec:Appendix} for a more detailed discussion.

 The results for the GW+AG+C fit, using both the afterglow and the centroid, are written in Table\,\ref{table:results}, fourth column.
 This fit not only shifts the viewing angle to lower values, but also shrinks further the degeneracy between $\theta_v$ and $\theta_c$, see left panel of Fig.\,\ref{Fig:angles}, blue contours.
 This happens because the relativistic jet motion strongly constrain the viewing angle.
-From Fig.\,\ref{Fig:lightcurve_gw170817}, we see that the GW+AG+C model does not fit well the late time light curve, especially in the X-rays and in the radio bands, unlike the GW+AG fit, recognising it as a possible excess not due to the afterglow emission.
+In Fig.\,\ref{Fig:lightcurve_gw170817}, bottom panel, the jet positions are well reconstructed by the model, within 1$\sigma$, while in top panel, we see that the GW+AG+C model does not fit well the late time light curve, especially in the X-rays and in the radio bands, unlike the GW+AG fit, recognising it as a possible excess not due to the afterglow emission.
 We try to account for this adding a constant flux component at late times.
 The latter helps in fitting that part of the light curve, but results in very similar posteriors to the GW+AG+C fit without it (see the full results in Section\,\ref{sec:const_flux}).
 This shows that, adding the afterglow centroid motion in the analysis, provides robustness to the fit.
+The discrepancy in the fit of the light curve at late time when including the jet centroid motion is due to the fits preference for two different viewing angles and types of jet: the GW+AG fit prefers a large $\theta_v$, a broader jet profile and less energy on the jet axis, while the GW+AG+C fit prefers a small $\theta_v$, a highly collimated jet with a large energy on the jet axis and a less dense circumburst medium.
+We go into detail of this differences in Sec.\,\ref{subsec:difference}.